 - You can directly connect the ta-form with nouns in relative clauses and こと・の in nominalization.

-- Past-adjectives require facts that constant attributes have changed.
+- Past-adjectives require facts that constant states have changed.

 - Verbs which express resultant states can be treated as adjectives.

 - Nouns in past tense can be connected with nouns in relative clauses.

 Although you have learned several grammatical points here, you can place a priority on the No.3 in the summary.
 That’s one of the highest frequently used expressions in Japanese.
 Actually, the ta-form still has another important function, which expresses discovery and recall.
 Next, you will learn the last function of the ta-form.